-In this post, we share details on one of our favorite day hikes in Yosemite – the Mariposa Grove of Giant Sequoias.
-Along this trail, you can explore miles and miles of mature giant Sequoias that are thousands of years old.
+In this post, we share details on how to hike the 6.7-mile-long Mariposa Grove of Giant Sequoias Trail in Yosemite.
+Along this trail, you can explore miles and miles of mature giant Sequoias that are thousands of years old!

 Some of the links used in this blog may be affiliate links.
 At no extra cost to you, I earn a small commission when you book through these links which helps support this blog!